OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ![A diagram that shows the SSO process.](../images/sso-overview-diagram.png)

-1. In the add-in, JavaScript calls a new Office.js API [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_).
-This tells the Office client application to obtain an access token to the add-in.
+1. In the add-in, your JavaScript code calls the Office.js API [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_).
+This tells the Office host application to obtain an access token to the add-in.
 See [Example access token](#example-access-token).
-2. If the user is not signed in, the Office client application opens a pop-up window for the user to sign in.
+2. If the user is not signed in, the Office host application opens a pop-up window for the user to sign in.
 3. If this is the first time the current user has used your add-in, he or she is prompted to consent.
-4. The Office client application requests the **add-in token** from the Azure AD v2.0 endpoint for the current user.
+4. The Office host application requests the **add-in token** from the Azure AD v2.0 endpoint for the current user.
-5. Azure AD sends the add-in token to the Office client application.
+5. Azure AD sends the **add-in token** to the Office host application.
-6. The Office client application sends the **add-in token** to the add-in as part of the result object returned by the `getAccessToken` call.
+6. The Office host application sends the **add-in token** to the add-in as part of the result object returned by the `getAccessToken` call.
-7. JavaScript in the add-in can parse the token and extract the information it needs, such as the user's email address.
+7. Your JavaScript code in the add-in can parse the token and extract the information it needs, such as the user's email address.
-8. Optionally, the add-in can send HTTP request to its server-side for more data about the user; such as the user's preferences.
+8. Optionally, the add-in can send HTTP requests to its server-side for more data about the user; such as the user's preferences.
 Alternatively, the access token itself could be sent to the server-side for parsing and validation there.

 ## Develop an SSO add-in